Odilo Globocnik: Slavic ancestry

-After he entered politics, Globocnik faced ridicule from the German and international media for his Slavic surname, in light of the Nazis' (including Globocnik's) extreme racism against Slavs.
-Globocnik would assiduously maintain that he was of Germanic ancestry.
-This was important since Slavs were considered sub-human (Untermenschen) and eventually subjugated to genocide by Nazi Germany.
-He said that his paternal grandfather was an "Aryan" who was culturally Slavicized, but maintained his Germanic blood.
+After he entered politics, Globočnik faced ridicule from the German and international media for his Slavic surname and ancestry, in light of the Nazis' (including Globočnik's) extreme racism against Slavs.
+Globočnik would assiduously maintain that he was of "Germanic ancestry".
+This was important since Slavs were considered sub-human (Untermenschen) and eventually subjected to slave labour and genocide by Nazi Germany.
+He said that his paternal grandfather was an "Aryan" who was "culturally Slavicized", but maintained his "Germanic blood".
 Historians have often dismissed this as a ruse.
-But historian Joseph Popzeczny argued in his 2004 biography of Globocnik that the story was true, citing Austro-Hungarian census data from 1910 indicating that the Globocniks were ethnic Germans.